macCesar/imgconvert-cli/readme.md

 - `-f, --format`: (Optional) The desired output format.
 Supported formats are `jpeg`, `png`, `webp`, `avif`, `tiff`, and `gif`.
 Use `all` to convert to all formats simultaneously.
 If not specified, the original format is retained.
 - `-q, --quality`: (Optional) The quality of the output images, specified as an integer between 1 and 100.
 The default quality is 85.
 - `-b, --background`: (Optional) The background color to use when converting images with transparency to formats without transparency (e.g., PNG to JPEG).
 Specify the color in hexadecimal format (e.g., `#ffffff` for white).
 The default is white.
+- `-v, --version`: (Optional) Display the version of the module.
+- `-h, --help`: (Optional) Show the help message with usage instructions.

 ### Examples